This initiative offers settlement options to conflict parties and those supporting them in the search for peace.

 90-100% = Extremely Likely

-As of 20 November 2024, a settlement is becoming more likely in the upcoming year.
-After the sides were close to an agreement through the Istanbul Process in March 2022, peace talks broke down when Russia reoriented its military objectives to secure control over the Donbas and southern Ukraine.
+As of 20 December 2024, a settlement is becoming more likely in the upcoming year.
+The sides were close to an agreement through the Istanbul Process in March 2022, but peace talks broke down.
 Since then, negotiations have been limited to humanitarian issues, prisoner exchanges, grain exports, and nuclear security.
-Various states have sought to facilitate negotiations after China released its 12-point position paper in February 2023.
-The election of Donald Trump as the next US President will bring pressure to bear on the parties to reach a settlement even though there remains a significant impasse over territory, military withdrawal, and NATO expansion.
-Ukraine, in particular, will be concerned about the reduction in international aid for its war efforts.
-In general, the ongoing costs from the conflict and protracted resistance have reinforced settlement prospects given the difficulty of achieving a clear military victory.
+Various states have been willing to facilitate negotiations, including China, which released its 12-point position paper in February 2023.
+The election of Donald Trump as the next US President is already bringing pressure to bear on the parties to reach a settlement, even though there remains significant impasses over territory, military withdrawal, and NATO expansion.
+Ukraine, in particular, will be concerned about reduction in international aid for its war effort.
+In general, the ongoing costs from the conflict and protracted resistance will reinforce settlement prospects given the difficulty of achieving a clear military victory.

 Statement by the Vice Chancellor